A Three-Stage Offline SDRE-Based Control Framework for Human Motion Reproduction on a Suspended Bipedal Robot: Dynamic Modeling

-To facilitate the control and analysis of the bipedal robot system, consider a desired motion profile comprising desired torque, angular acceleration, angular velocity, and motor angles.
-This profile satisfies the following dynamic equation:
+To facilitate control and analysis of the bipedal robot system, consider a desired motion profile comprising the desired angles, angular velocities, and accelerations of motor joints.
+This profile must also satisfy the dynamic equation: